-Some medications can affect your performance and/ or enjoyment during intercourse.
-Many narcotic pain relievers and cortisone medications can decrease sexual performance.
-Other common medication-related side effects are a decrease interest in sex, abnormal erections, vaginal dryness, and delayed orgasms.
+Some medications can affect your performance and/or enjoyment during intercourse.
+Many pain medications and cortisone medications can decrease sexual performance.
+Other common medication-related side effects are a decreased interest in sex, abnormal erections, vaginal dryness and delayed orgasms.
 If you sense that your medication is causing these side effects, try having sex in the morning before taking your first dose or in the evening before your last dose.